What do you do if you have two Philippine Birth Certificates?

 The court will then allow the government or other parties in interest who may oppose the petition a turn to present their own evidence should they choose to.

-After all parties have concluded presentation of evidence, the court may require the submission of memoranda for the respective parties to expound on their arguments.
+After all parties have concluded the presentation of evidence, the court may require the submission of memoranda for the respective parties to expound on their arguments.

 The case will then be submitted for decision by the court.
 The rules provide that a court has 90 days from that point to render its decision.